PeterAustria/node-red-contrib-ta-cmi/README.md

 6) Also here we select **2 minutes** for the interval and click **Update** to add the second C.M.I.-configuration.
 Now we can choose for each value in your flows where it should come from.

-**For information:** After deployment, the data of the first device (in the example the UVR16x2) is queried and the timer for the next query is set to 2 minutes.
-Then there is a one minute wait (fixed by design) and then the second device (the RSM61) is queried and the timer for the next query is also set to 2 minutes.
-The two devices are then queried alternately, one minute the first device, the next the second, then the first again, etc. If you would have have configured for 3 divices, also use 3 minutes as polling interval.
+**For information:** After deployment, the data of the first device (in the example the UVR16x2) is queried and the timer for the next query is set to 2 minutes (or a multible of 2).
+Then there is a one minute wait (**this minute is** set by design and **hard-coded** in the node) and then the second device (the RSM61) is queried and the timer for the next query is also set to 2 (or a multible of 2) minutes.
+The two devices are then queried alternately, one minute the first device, the next minute the second, then the first again, and so on.
+If you would have configured three divices, also use 3 minutes (or a multible of 3) as polling interval for all three configs.

+**Remark:** Doing it the this way is not the preferred way to configure more devices, but it is possible now.
+The preferred way is to query just one device, in the example only the UVR16x2.
+To get data from the other device(s) (in the above example the RMS610) simply define the values as digital or analog logging in the UVR6x2 and you will avoid the alternative requests and configuration issus.

 ## Bugs and feature requests